LiquidIce95/Quant_Data_Platform/platform_files/Business_use_case_evolution.md

 - Realtime market data is delivered through ClickHouse with minimal latency.
 - Macro data lands automatically in the warehouse.
 - Data governance, lineage, and access control are centralized and reliable.
-- All realtime sources follow unified Category Schemas, eliminating naming inconsistencies.
+- All realtime sources follow unified Category Schemas.
 - Analysts consume data through a single OLAP interface without juggling multiple tools.

-This greatly improved reliability and reduced duplicated work.
-Most analyst teams migrated their workflows to the platform.
+Reliability increased, duplication vanished, and most analyst teams standardized on the platform.

-And for some time, all was good.

-Because the analysts now have access to lots of clean data they started to develop more advanced and complex models and algorithms.
-These advanced models started to perform more and more complicated computations.
-The streaming Database started to experience lags and if the team ran the computations on own hardware it still was too slow.
-Due to the financial gains driven by the platform, management has decided to further invest into the platform to solve this issue.

-These new requirements exceed the computational capabilities of ClickHouse and cannot be handled efficiently within an OLAP engine.
+For a while, the system met all demands.

+As clean data became abundant, analysts developed increasingly complex quantitative models.
+These models introduced heavy computational patterns, significantly exceeding what the streaming database or analyst desktops could handle.
+Despite optimizations, execution remained too slow.
+Given the financial value unlocked by the platform, management approved investment to address this bottleneck.

 ---

 # New Problem: Advanced Quant Modeling Bottlenecks

 ## Summary
-A specific team within the firm has begun developing advanced quantitative models that require computational patterns unavailable or impractical in ClickHouse.
-These include:
+A specific team developed advanced models requiring computational patterns that ClickHouse is not suited for:

 1. **Iterative algorithms**
-   - Fixed-point methods
+   - Fixed-point iterations
-   - Newton–Raphson style optimizers
+   - Newton–Raphson optimizers
-   - Monte Carlo path simulations
+   - Monte Carlo simulations
    - Nonlinear factor models

 2. **Large cross-instrument analytical joins**
-   - Multi-symbol volatility surface construction
+   - Volatility surface construction
    - Cross-contract correlation matrices
-   - Intraday synthetic index creation across 50–200 symbols
+   - Intraday synthetic index construction

 3. **Heavy rolling-window computations**
-   - Multi-window regressions (5min, 1h, 1d simultaneously)
+   - Multi-window regressions
-   - Cross-sectional factor estimators
+   - Cross-sectional factor estimation
-   - PCA-based features on thousands of points
+   - PCA-based features on dense time-series

 4. **Hybrid workloads (historical + realtime)**
-   - Compute features over 5+ years of historical data
+   - Compute features over multiple years
-   - Update them every few seconds as new ticks arrive
+   - Update them continuously as new ticks arrive
-   - Persist updated factors for downstream ML pipelines
+   - Persist updated features for downstream ML pipelines

 5. **Distributed memory requirements**
-   Because the models need to scan large historical periods and recompute stateful metrics, single-machine OLAP execution is insufficient.
+   These models require multi-pass scans over large historical datasets, exceeding what a single-node OLAP engine is designed to do.

 ---

 # Why ClickHouse Alone Cannot Solve This

-Although ClickHouse excels in:

-- low-latency writes,
+ClickHouse is designed for:

-- high-throughput OLAP queries,
+- high-throughput columnar analytics,
+- low-latency ingestion,
-- time-series analytics,
+- time-series OLAP.

-it is **not** designed for:
+It is **not** designed for:

 - iterative algorithms,
-- multi-pass computations,
+- multi-pass DAG computations,
-- cross-table joins at TB scale,
+- large distributed joins requiring shuffle,
-- computation graphs or DAGs,
+- long-running analytical tasks,
-- long-running stateful model updates.
+- continuous model recomputation across years of data.

-Several POCs confirmed that these workloads either:
+POCs confirmed that such workloads either:

-- exceed the memory of a single node,
+- exceed available memory,
-- cause unreasonably large temporary tables,
+- require excessive temporary tables,
-- or run for minutes to hours — unacceptable for the modeling team.
+- or run for minutes to hours — too slow for production.

-The business impact: the most promising quant models cannot be deployed.
+The bottleneck is computation, not data access.

 ---

 # New Requirement: Distributed Analytical Compute

-The Chief Strategist and the Head of Trading concluded:
+Leadership concluded:

-> “If these new models cannot run in production, the firm loses a major competitive advantage.”
+> “If these new models cannot run at scale, we lose a major competitive advantage.”

-This introduces a **new non-functional requirement** for the platform:
+Thus a new platform requirement emerges:

-**R1: Provide a scalable distributed compute layer capable of iterative, cross-instrument, and large-window analytics.**
+**R1: Provide a scalable distributed compute layer for iterative, cross-instrument, and large-window analytics.**

-No existing platform component satisfies this.
+No existing component satisfies this.

 ---

 # Solution: Introduce a Spark-Based Analytical Processor

-To meet the new modeling requirements **without disturbing the core pipeline**, we extend the architecture by simply introducing a new processor and desination:
+To meet these requirements **without modifying or overloading the core ingestion/OLAP pipeline**, we extend the architecture by introducing:

 ### Spark Analytical Processor (new component)

 - Consumes cleaned Category Schema data directly from Kafka (Buffer).
-- Performs heavy distributed computations using Spark (batch, micro-batch, or structured streaming).
+- Executes heavy distributed computations in Spark (batch, micro-batch, or structured streaming).
-- Produces model outputs as structured, low-latency key-value facts.
+- Produces model outputs as structured analytical facts.
-- Writes results into **Redis** as a new destination for low-latency analytical consumption.
+- Writes these results **back into ClickHouse** as a dedicated analytical table family.

-This yields:
+This provides:

-- A **distributed execution engine** for heavy quant workloads.
+- A distributed compute engine for heavy quant workloads.
-- Near-realtime model outputs for analysts.
+- A unified serving layer: **ClickHouse remains the single analytical source of truth**.
+- No additional operational overhead from introducing new storage systems.
-- No load impact on ClickHouse ingestion or queries.
+- No load impact on the existing ingestion or OLAP queries.
-- Independent scaling and reliability.
-- Seamless fit into the existing conceptual architecture (just another Processor + Destination).
+- Fully modular extension: Spark is simply another Processor writing to the existing Destination.

 ---

 # Business Impact

-- The new quant models can run at production-scale.
+- Advanced quant models run at production scale.
-- Redis-backed model features are available to analysts with sub-millisecond read latency.
+- Model features become immediately available via ClickHouse with consistent semantics and existing tooling.
-- Spark jobs leverage Kafka’s category-cleaned data directly — no duplication and no re-engineering of ingestion.
+- The serving layer remains simple — no Redis, no additional infra.
+- Kafka + Category Schemas ensure there is no duplicated or re-engineered ingestion path.
-- The platform supports new high-value analytical use cases without altering the core OLAP path.
+- The platform supports new high-value analytical use cases with minimal architectural expansion.

 ---

 # Conclusion

-The platform evolution is driven by genuine business demand:
+The platform evolves due to genuine business needs:

-- The original architecture covers 90% of analytics.
+- The original architecture supports the majority of analytics.
 - A small but crucial segment requires **distributed compute beyond OLAP**.
-- Spark is the natural and industry-standard solution for this gap.
+- Spark fills this gap naturally and industry-proven.
-- Redis provides a fast serving layer for model outputs.
+- ClickHouse remains the unified serving destination, keeping the stack lean and avoiding unnecessary technologies.

-This evolution keeps the system clean, modular, cost-efficient, and aligned with real quant workflows — while providing the perfect opportunity to use Spark extensively and legitimately.
+This evolution preserves architectural cleanliness, reduces operational overhead, and provides the necessary computational power for next-generation quant workflows — while avoiding the introduction of Redis and keeping implementation straightforward.